 Mississippi-born; Mobile, Alabama-based Lisa Mills beautifully meshes country, gospel, blues, soul and more in her intimate solo shows.
 Her voice has an unusual passion and soulful sophistication that recalls Stax’s legendary 60s hot streak of sweltering bluesy funk: “a full-throated female Otis Redding,” and she’s a fine guitarist.

-Solo improvisations and the concept of swing were never the same again.
 Enrico Tomasso, the trumpeter and vocalist who might be the closest thing to Louis you'll hear live - he knew and played for the New Orleans star - fronts an all star group, featuring pianist Campbell Normand, to recreate the music.
+LINEUP: Trumpet - Enrico Tomasso, Clarinet - John Burgess, Banjo - Ross Milligan, Trombone - Mike Owen, Bass - Roy Percy, Piano - Campbell, Drums - Tom Gordon.
+Plus special guests: John-Erik Kellso and Scott Robinson.

 Manning is just out of school and yet he’s a consummate jazz singer with a luminous tone and expressive phrasing.
 He’s surely going to be Scotland’s best.
 Catch this phenomenal new voice in the best way – his spellbinding duo with pianist, Benzie.
 Impeccable standards.